 NOTE: You can not claim Rhode Island Temporary Disability Insurance payments (RI TDI or SDI) as income tax withheld.
-These amounts are non refundable on RI-1040.
+These amounts are non refundable on RI-1040NR.

-Line 18B - 2010 Estimated Payments and Amount Applied from 2009 Return: Enter the amount of estimated payments paid on 2010 Form RI-1040ES and the amount applied from your 2009 return
+Line 18B - 2010 Estimated Payments and Amount Applied from 2009 return: Enter the amount of estimated payments on 2010 Form RI-1040ES and the amount applied from your 2009 return